wbfrancis/ScreenCloud/backend/README.md

 Then to install packages, run:

-$ pip3 install -r ../requirements.txt
+$ pip3 install -r requirements.txt

 Finally, to activate the virtual environment you should run: